-- the commencement, enrollment or results of the planned clinical trials of our product candidates or any future clinical trials we may conduct, or changes in the development status of our product candidates; - any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - · adverse results or delays in our ongoing or future clinical trials; - our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - adverse regulatory decisions, including failure to receive regulatory approval of our product candidates; - · changes in laws or regulations applicable to our products, including but not limited to clinical trial requirements for approvals; - adverse developments concerning our CID technology platform and our small molecule drug rimiducid; - adverse developments concerning our contract manufacturers; - changes in the structure of healthcare payment systems; - our inability to maintain successful collaborations or to establish new collaborations if needed; - our failure to commercialize our product candidates; - additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of our product candidates; - introduction of new products or services offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - the size and growth of our initial target markets; - our ability to successfully treat additional types of diseases and cancers or at different stages; - · actual or anticipated variations in quarterly operating results; - · our cash position; - · our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry, or immunotherapy in particular, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - · overall performance of the equity markets; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock; - changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies;

-- significant lawsuits, including patent or stockholder litigation; - · general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- · additions or departures of key personnel; - introduction of new products or services offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - · our cash position; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry, or immunotherapy in particular, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - · overall performance of the equity markets; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock; - changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - general political and economic conditions; and - other events or factors, many of which are beyond our control.

 In addition, the stock market in general, and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
 In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
-This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which would harm our business, operating results or financial condition.
+This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which would harm our business.